The Society meets at

 of the month.
 In November we meet jointly with the Berks Mineralogical

-Society (on the second Tuesday) and in December we meet jointly with the
+Society (on the second Tuesday at the Reading Museum) and in December we meet jointly with the

-Baird Ornithological Club (on the second Friday).
+Baird Ornithological Club (on the second Friday at Nolde).
 In May we meet at a local

 The public is welcome at any of the activities.
 All